jnftech/PS1-IGR_TSSOP/README.md

 <br/>
 <br/>

-These boards are variations on PyroESP's [pyroesp's](https://github.com/pyroesp) Playstation 1 Reset Mod project.
+These boards are variations on [PyroESP's](https://github.com/pyroesp) Playstation 1 Reset Mod project.

 The original project and code can be found at https://github.com/pyroesp/PlayStation-1-Reset-Mod